 In Psychiatry, Expertise Matters

 It’s your brain and mind!
 Don’t entrust them to a non-expert!
 So many people get prescriptions for depression from a doc-in-a-box who doesn’t specialize in mental health medication.
 Don’t make that mistake!
 Our psychiatric team is one of the best.
-We take the time to get to know you (none of this 15 min ‘pill mill’ stuff!), do longer and more detailed, in-depth, consults, and take the time to reflect on the best option for you.
-Then, we stay in touch with you, and are available for follow up contact as you notice the effects of treatment.
+We take the time to get to know you (none of this 15 min ‘pill mill’ stuff!), do longer and more detailed in-depth consults, and take the time to reflect on the best option for you.
+Then, we stay in touch with you, and are available for follow up contact as you experience the effects of treatment.

-Psychiatry can be done well, or not well, and too often, the latter is true due to short consults, knee-jerk prescribing, and little to no follow up with you regarding your care.
-Austin Professional Counseling has always only worked with the best psychiatrists in Austin, making sure the medication side of care is done right, and now we have our own internal program to better coordinate with the counseling and therapy we provide.
-You can still come in to just see your prescriber–you don’t have to be in therapy with us to benefit from our careful approach to medication.
+Psychiatry can be done well, or not well, and too often, the latter is true due to short consults, knee-jerk prescribing, and little to no follow up regarding your care.
+PRESENCE has always only worked with the best psychiatrists in Austin, making sure the medication side of care is done right, and now we have our own internal program to better coordinate with the counseling and therapy we provide.
+You can still come in to just see your prescriber–you don’t have to be in therapy with us to benefit from our expert approach to medication.

 Adrienne Feehan, PMHNP

 Austin is a town that is into health, wellness, nature, and a natural lifestyle.
 It makes sense, therefore, that many in Austin have aversions to mental health medication.
 We understand.
 We aim for a healthy, natural lifestyle as well.
 In our integrative approach, medication is only recommended when needed and then administered carefully.
 Keep in mind that the side-effects of many mental and emotional health issues are worse than the side-effects of most medications used in mental health.
 It’s worse for your health, immune system, and lifespan to try and white-knuckle your way through lifelong anxiety, or through major depressive episodes.
-Relationships can suffer from untreated ADD.
-Some conditions really benefit from medication and neuroscience helps us understand when that is the case.
+Relationships can suffer from untreated ADD, depression, anxiety, mood disorders, and other mental health issues, so there can be negative downstream effects in your partnership life or in parenting of not treating mental health issues properly.
+Job performance can also be affected by untreated anxiety, depression, and more.

+The time to consider psychiatry is when you have a significant concern that is not improving and needs support beyond psychotherapy.
+A psychiatrist will assess the issue, and discuss with you whether medication could help.
 One benefit of pairing medication with counseling when it is necessary to do so, is that it helps your mind learn to live free of the issue you are experiencing.
 Once your mind adjusts to a new way of moving through life, it can often hold those gains even as the medication is phased out.
-We try to help you get off the medication as soon as possible.
+We aim to reduce and taper off of medication whenever possible.

-Certain psychological issues can be difficult to overcome without also treating physiology and the body.
-Here at the Wellness Center, we examine your issues both physiologically and psychologically, giving you the best chance to fully understand and correct them.
-Supporting the body, which works hand in hand with the mind, is key to the fast and effective treatment of many psychological issues.
+Certain psychological issues can be difficult to overcome without also treating them physiologically and biochemically.
+The mind and body work together and one can impact the other.
+Medicines work with the body to support the mind, and therapy works with the mind to support both mind and body.
+At PRESENCE, we assess your issues physiologically and psychologically, giving you the best chance to fully understand and improve them with the latest science.
+Supporting the body, which works hand in hand with the mind, is key to the fast and effective treatment of many mental health issues, especially when they become more serious and impact your ability to fully function at work or at home.
 For many, once your mind learns to live and function without the problem, the medication can be eased out and many of the gains made in counseling remain.

-While you may have heard or read some negative things about mental health medication, engaging in a proper, managed process of taking medication for mental and emotional health alleviates many potential drawbacks and increases positive outcomes.
+While you may have heard or read some negative things about mental health medication, most negative experiences result from poor or improper treatment–physicians who prescribe after a 15 minute visit, who prescribe and don’t follow up to monitor progress, or who don’t specialize in mental health issues.
+Engaging in a proper, managed process of taking medication for mental and emotional health and working with an expert alleviates many potential drawbacks and increases positive outcomes.
 Medication is an imperfect tool like anything else, but done correctly and in the right circumstances as needed, the combination of medication with counseling offers the best and fastest treatment for many mental health issues.